 In some cases, other factors contribute to or cause motor vehicle accidents.
 For example, mechanical issues or defective parts may cause a crash.
 Poor road maintenance and weather conditions can also play a role in automobile accidents.

-Determining Fault in a Car Accident Claim
+Determining Fault in a Car Accident Claim in El Paso, Tx

 In order to pursue a lawsuit against another driver after a collision, you must be able to demonstrate that they were somehow responsible for the crash.
 In Texas, personal injury claims are based on a theory of negligence, which is the failure to use the care that a reasonable person would in a similar situation.